amin-mm-dev/Kortex-A1/README.md

-# kortexA1_codeFiles
-A simple guide for using Kortex A1 Dec board

 # Kortex A1 All-in-one development board
 Kortex A1 is a WiFi enabled multi-sensor development board for environment monitoring and wireless control.
 It integrates temperature, humidity and pressure sensors connected using I2C protocol.
 <p align="center">